Soawii/Fast-FizzBuzz/README.md

 This technique is called Just-In-Time compilation ( https://eli.thegreenplace.net/2013/11/05/how-to-jit-an-introduction ), where the sensitive blocks of code get turned into bytecode and translated into machine code to improve performance.
 However, now we will implement it ourselves.
 Now, we can also see why we turned to SIMD, each of these functions is an intruction that is eaily translated into opcode.
-### This is the faster single-threaded solution that i could do, it works in 0.25 seconds.
+### This is the fastest single-threaded solution that i could do, it works in 0.25 seconds on my PC.
 ```c
 #include <stdio.h>
 #include <string.h>